HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 ### Driver changes

-The driver makes various interactions with MLMD which will need to be adjusted.
-The main transition will be from creating Executions to Tasks.
+Various interactions in the driver need adjustments to move away from MLMD.
+The key change involves transitioning from creating Executions to creating Tasks.

-The `ROOT_DAG` driver will pass `execution_id` flag to succeeding drivers within the pipeline.
-These will need to be updated to instead pass `parent_task_id`.
+In the pipeline, the `ROOT_DAG` driver currently passes an `execution_id` flag to subsequent drivers.
+This needs to be updated to pass `parent_task_id` instead.
+Downstream driver tasks will continue to propagate their corresponding tasks as `parent_task_id` as well.

-There are various control flows to consider that create and manage executions.
-We'll address them individually below.
+Multiple control flows involving execution creation and management exist.
+These are detailed in the sections below.

 #### Control Flows

-In KFP the driver component is responsible for creating new Executions.
+In KFP, the driver component is responsible for creating new Executions.
 There are two types of driver executions:

 * ContainerExecution - always precedes the launcher/executor pod
     * Makes caching decisions